Struct biodivine_lib_bdd::Bdd

 pub fn random_valuation<R: Rng>(&self, rng: &mut R) -> Option<BddValuation>

-Pick a random valuation that satisfies this Bdd
+Pick a random valuation that satisfies this Bdd, using a provided random number

 generator.